vvkwan/contributionlog/README.md

 ### Problem Description

-The commenter asks for enabling color dumps in the frontend.
+The commenter asks for enabling color dumps in ESBMC's Clang frontend.
+ESBMC uses clang to print out errors, but currently, the errors are printed out in black and white.

 ### Expected Behavior

-[What should happen?]
+ESBMC should print out errors in color.

 ### Current Behavior

-[What actually happens?]
+ESBMC errors are currently in black and white.

 ### Affected Components